mattuttis/assignment1/README.md

 For convenience, you'll find a docker-compose.yml file in the project root which will bootstrap a Dockerized Postgres database.
 It can be started running following command.
 Make sure you run this before starting the application ;-)

+Note, an Open Weather API key can be found here: https://openweathermap.org/appid

 docker-compose up

 # Local development